What an HA pair is

-An HA pair is two storage systems (nodes) whose controllers are connected to each other directly.
+An HA pair is two storage systems (nodes) whose controllers are connected to each other either directly or, in the case of a fabric-attached MetroCluster, through switches and FC-VI interconnect adapters.
 In this configuration, one node can take over its partner's storage to provide continued data service if the partner goes down.

 You can configure the HA pair so that each node in the pair shares access to a common set of storage, subnets, and tape drives, or each node can own its own distinct set of storage.